Kwabs-97/mn-blog-posts/README.md

 ## API

 The application uses JSON Server as a mock API.
 The `db.json` file is hosted on Render and contains the blog posts data.
+However, the mock API is successfully hosted on render so have fun and don't worry so much about that. `db.json` file shows the exact schema of dataset.

 ## Available Scripts